 In the future, machine learning will be able to assist in this respect – perhaps even automating the creation of some contracts – by leveraging the results of previous contracts in order to optimize contract language and terms.
 As a machine learning system ingests more contracts and analyzes more results, it will be able to improve its output, creating stronger contracts over time – minus the lift that would be required to conduct ongoing, systematic manual contract analyses.
 Furthermore, in reviewing contracts prior to signing, machine learning may also help businesses to more effectively spot risks and red flags so that they can be mitigated before the deal is sealed.

 Storage and Organization

 You can’t conduct effective contract analysis if you don’t know where your contracts are (or if you know where they are stored but don’t know what types of agreements they are or what they contain).
 Keeping your contracts organized is important for all aspects of contract management, including contract analysis.
 But entering every new contract into a database is another hefty manual task because it requires you to read through each agreement in order to tag it appropriately.
-Automation technologies are already capable of crawling documents and tagging them based on their contents, but even these results can often use some refining.
+Automation technologies such as CLM software are already capable of crawling documents and tagging them based on their contents, but even these results can often use some refining.
 Machine learning, however, can improve upon the results of automated tagging so that categorization becomes more accurate and sophisticated over time, enabling better analyses.

 Contract management is cyclical in that the ultimate performance of a given contract should inform similar agreements in the future.
 This is why it is important to spend some time reviewing results before a contract is archived at the end of its term.
 Machine learning offers the potential to extract better insights from these reviews, and then to make suggestions that will help drive greater benefits from future agreements.